ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 will be added in the matching arm for the `GameState::GameOver`.

 We'll also add a code that checks if the player presses the `Escape` key and change the state to `GameState::Paused`.
+This will ensure that the game will be paused in the next iteration of the game loop.

 ```rust [hl,1,24-26,108]
 {{#include ../../my-game/examples/game-state.rs:playing}}